 As a fan of a bad baseball team, prospects are often the only thing to look forward to, and that is especially true for Kansas City fans.
-The Royals finished 2012 72-90 after coming in with playoff hopes, and now enter 2013 with a 27 season playoff drought.
-Despite their distance from the playoff, the Royals on Sunday dealt the heart of their farm system to Tampa Bay for veteran #2 starter James Shields and Wade Davis.
-The players going to Tampa include Baseball America’s Minor League Player of the Year Wil Myers, highly ranked righty Jake Odorizzi and left-handed pitcher Mike Montgomery, a former top prospect himself.
-The move, which came after a season where Mike Trout exploded in his rookie season, gives Kansas City two years of a 31-year-old pitcher in exchange for the top power hitting prospect in baseball.
+The Royals finished 2012 72-90 after coming in with playoff hopes, and entered 2013 with a 27 season playoff drought.
+Despite their distance from the playoffs, the Royals dealt the heart of their farm system to Tampa Bay for veteran #2 starter James Shields and Wade Davis.
+The players going to Tampa included Baseball America’s 2012 Minor League Player of the Year Wil Myers, highly ranked righty Jake Odorizzi and left-handed pitcher Mike Montgomery, a former top prospect himself.
+The move, which came after a season where Mike Trout exploded in his rookie season, gave Kansas City two years of a 31-year-old pitcher in exchange for the top power hitting prospect in baseball.

 - Sizemore, Lee, Phillips for Colon (2002)

 This trade is one of the biggest prospect hauls in baseball history, and gets progressively more lopsided with each outstanding season by pitcher Cliff Lee.
 The 2002 Expos, already on their last legs in Montreal and looking to make one last run at the playoffs, traded Cleveland the top of their farm system for the services of pitcher Bartolo Colon.
 The Expos, who had a tradition of dealing away young studs, gave up minor league outfielder Grady Sizemore, second baseman Brandon Phillips and pitcher Cliff Lee.
 (Professional nobodies Lee Stevens and Tim Drew also swapped teams).